Skip to Main Content

 • Is it published in a scholarly journal? (for articles)

-• Sometimes these contain the word "journal" in the title; if the title does not include the word "journal," use Google to check out the journal's website & editorial board.
+• Many scholarly journals contain the word "journal" in the title; if the title does not include the word "journal," use Google to check out the journal's website & editorial board.

 • If the publisher is a university press, that's a good clue that the publication is peer reviewed and scholarly.